opendilab/DI-engine/ding/docs/source/quick_start/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Some environments have a renderd surface or visualization.
 DI-engine adds a switch to save these replays.
-After training, the users need to indicate ``env.replay_path`` in config and add the next two lines after creating environments.
+After training, the users need to indicate ``env.replay_path`` and ``policy.learn.learner.load_path`` in config,
+and add the next lines after training converge.
+If everything is working fine, you can find some videos with '.mp4' suffix in the replay_path(some GUI interfaces are normal).

 .. code-block:: python